mikependon/RepoDB.NET/pages/mappers/propertyhandlermapper.md

 #### How to Use?

-Let us say you implemented a `DateTime` handler like below.
+Let us say you had implemented a `DateTime` handler like below.

 ```csharp
 public class DateTimeKindToUtcPropertyHandler : IPropertyHandler<DateTime?, DateTime?>